apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel-Hamas war live updates: More than 100 Israelis thought to be held hostage by Hamas**
+**Hundreds killed in attack on music festival in Israel**

-You can read more about it [here](https://www.washingtonpost.com/world/2023/10/10/israel-hamas-war-gaza-attack-updates/).
+You can read more about it [here](https://www.cbsnews.com/video/hundreds-killed-in-attack-on-music-festival-in-israel/).

 ## Requirements
 - Python 3.8